This is my open face meatball sub recipe! So incredibly yummy and very satisfying.

 - 1 teaspoon dried thyme

-- 2 teaspoons or more garlic paste, (equivalent to 2 garlic cloves, minced)
+- 2 teaspoons garlic paste (equivalent to 2 garlic cloves, minced)

 - 1 teaspoon salt